Advances in 3D Neural Stylization: A Survey: Conclusion

 \section{Conclusion}

-The state of the art report has explored the advancements in 3D neural stylization, especially image- and text-guided neural stylization techniques for 3D data.
-Through this comprehensive survey of recent 3D neural stylization techniques and corresponding applications, we highlighted the importance of neural stylization in accelerating the creative process, enabling fine-grained control over stylization, and enhancing artistic expression in various domains such as movie making, virtual production, and video game development.
+The report has explored the advancements in neural stylization techniques for diverse 3D data, including mesh, volume, neural fields, point cloud, and implicit shapes.
+Through this comprehensive survey of 3D neural stylization techniques and corresponding applications, we highlighted the importance of neural stylization in accelerating the creative process, enabling fine-grained control over stylization, and enhancing artistic expression in various domains such as movie making, virtual production, and video game development.
 Furthermore, we have introduced a taxonomy for neural stylization, providing a framework for categorizing new works in the neural stylization field.
-Our analysis and discussion of advanced techniques underscored the ongoing research efforts aimed at addressing limitations and pushing the boundaries of neural stylization in 3D digital domain.
-Finally, we proposed a mini-benchmark of 3D artistic stylization, which we aim to offer inspiration and a standard of evaluation for other 3D stylization works.
+Our analysis and discussion of advanced techniques underscored the ongoing research efforts aimed at addressing limitations and pushing the boundaries of neural stylization in the 3D digital domain.
+In addition, we proposed a benchmark of 3D neural stylization, with which we aim to offer reference and inspiration for future 3D stylization works.
+Finally, we introduced practical applications and discussed open challenges and future works of 3D neural stylization.